abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/lesson/readme.md

 export default Fruits;
 ```

 We can even take this a step further and turn these buttons into it's own component!!!
-This is what that component, `Button.js`, might look like:
+This is what that component, `Button.jsx`, might look like:

 ```js
 function Button(props) {